 Use language that’ll appeal to the right candidate

-Express your company’s unique personality and tone of voice to attract the best candidates.
+Express your company’s unique personality and tone to attract the best candidates.
 Doing so shows candidates the brand’s personality and the environment they’d find themselves working in.
 This will ensure candidates feel connected and affinity with your company and want to join the team.

 Attract talent with inclusive job descriptions